 When not working, Dr. Pifer enjoys being outdoors.
 He loves the woods and gardening.
 He and his wife hike, camp and kayak as often as they can.
 When he does retire, or at least slow down, Dr. Pifer really wants to get back into arts/crafts, like he did in high school/college.
 His two favorites were pottery and jewelry making.
-Dr. Pifer has two grown children, Ashley and Benjamin, and three dogs, Frodo, Sam and Roxie.
+Dr. Pifer has two grown children, Ashley and Benjamin, his first grandchild, Eli, and two dogs, Sam and Queenie.

-When not at the clinic, Kristy can be found with her husband and 2 children doing fun activities or at home playing.
+When not at the clinic, Kristy can be found with her family doing fun activities or at home playing.
 She's an avid runner, gardner and really enjoys any activity that can be done outdoors.
-Kristy also has a dog, Ellie, who loves to wear pink coats and sweaters!